Last Updated on November 26, 2023 by Dee

 The Best Photoshop Canvas Size for Social Media Pics

 If your primary purpose is to use the image online or for mobile devices, then you’ll want a canvas size of at least 72 PPI at 3.5″ x 5″.
-This digital canvas size will produce a clear image when used for Facebook and other social media sites.
+This digital canvas size will produce a clear image for Facebook and other social media sites.

 The Best Procreate Canvas Size for Printing